auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Where to move the link to AI section?
-Discuss the universe as information.
-Explain neural networks.
-Discuss the paper on dendrites.
 Breakdown the universe from an AI perspective.
 Discuss optimal AI method AIXI.
+Kolmmogorov complexity.
 Add the chaos gif showing 3 points in non-periodic motion.
 Discuss relation to universe as similar.
 Discuss Mandelbrot and convergence.
 We may never be able to know anything completely (reductionism doesn't work).